Fizzyaider/BBPD2I/README.md

 • SuperBLT [NEW!]
 ```

-Ensure that you have SuperBLT already installed on your payday 2 installation, if you do not have SuperBLT installed simply go to:
+Ensure that you have SuperBLT already installed on your payday 2 installation, if you do not have SuperBLT installed either use the program to automatically install SuperBLT or simply go to:

 https://superblt.znix.xyz/